Rhedir gan School of Psychology

 Trefnydd: Prof Fay Short

-This Counselling Skills module provides an introduction to the field of counselling and psychotherapy, in order to support your broader understanding of Psychology.
+This Counselling Skills module provides an introduction to the field of counselling and psychotherapy, to support your broader understanding of Psychology.
 This module will give you an insight into the work of a counsellor and psychotherapist.
-You will be introduced to the concept of therapy with specific focus on critical issues relating to boundaries, contracts, and ethics.
-You will also be given an opportunity to understand how counsellors and psychotherapists work in four key therapeutic approaches: Person-Centred, Psychoanalytic, Cognitive, and Behavioural.
+You will gain a fascinating insight into the heart of the therapeutic process, with focus on critical and controversial issues such as boundaries, contracts, and ethical dilemmas.
+You will also be given an opportunity to learn how counsellors and psychotherapists work in four key therapeutic approaches: Person-Centred, Psychoanalytic, Cognitive, and Behavioural.
 In addition, you will learn about the key skills required to work as a therapist, including communication skills, managing distress, and helping others.
 Most importantly, you will apply this knowledge by discussing a range of real-world case studies and practicing your communication skills in one-to-one interpersonal sessions.
 If you choose to pursue a career in counselling or psychotherapy, then the content, activities, and assessments on this module will support you in beginning to develop your foundation of skills.
 However, even if you choose not to pursue a career in this field, the knowledge gained and skills developed on this module will be valuable across a wide range of helping professions.
 Furthermore, your enhanced understanding of human nature and the capacity for change through counselling and psychotherapy can have enormous potential benefits for your own self-awareness, development, and growth.

 Topics that may be covered in this module include: • Counselling and Psychotherapy • Keys to Communication • Self and Others • Integration and Eclecticism • Person Centred Therapy • Psychoanalytic Therapy • Cognitive Therapy and Behaviour Therapy • Managing Stress and Anxiety • Managing Unhappiness and Dissatisfaction • Managing Worry and Fear Disclaimer: Please be aware that this content is indicative only and subject to change.